UMAprotocol/UMIPs/General KPI.md

 When designing the ancillary data KPI options deployer should be aware that the total size of ancillary data cannot exceed 8192 bytes also accounting for any ancillary data stamping by Optimistic Oracle.
 This limit would be checked by the LSP creator contract upon the deployment.

-As an example, possible ancillary data for UMA TVL KPI options (as specified in [UMIP-65](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-65.md) is listed below if it was using `General KPI Price Identifier` instead:
+As an example, possible ancillary data for UMA TVL KPI options (as specified in [UMIP-65](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-65.md) is listed below if it was using `General_KPI` price identifier instead:

 ```
 Metric:TVL in UMA financial contracts measured in billions of USD,